Women

 What is Feminism?

-Feminism is the social, political, and economic movement advocating for the equal rights of women.
-Although it has materialised in different ways over the decades, and by different cultures, the end goal remains the same.
+Feminism is the social, political, and economic movement advocating for women's equal rights.
+Although it has materialised in different ways over the decades and by different cultures, the end goal remains the same.

 Empowerment, equality, and equity.

 Oppression, sexual exploitation, egotism, sexism, and harassment are still common problems.
-The origins of feminism lies in the 19th century and the women's suffrage movement, but the fight is still very much ongoing today.
+The origins of feminism lie in the 19th century, and the women's suffrage movement, but the fight is still very much ongoing today.

 How are Women Treated by Society?

-Traditional roles, expectations and attitudes towards women have thankfully been changing over recent decades.
-Once resigned to the kitchen and motherhood, normalised societal views have become much broader.
+Traditional roles, expectations, and attitudes towards women have thankfully been changing over recent decades.
+Once resigned to domestic duties and motherhood, normalised societal views have become much broader.

-Better World Info investigates how these attitudes are changing, and the many different roles that women of today play in modern society.
+Better World Info investigates how these attitudes are shifting and the many different roles that women of today play in modern society.

-Much work is still needed to be done for gender barriers in society to be broken down.
-In developing countries even more so.
+Much work still needs to be done to break down gender barriers in society.
+In developing countries, even more so.
 Women are often seen as second-class citizens - marginalised from society, left voiceless, and without social or economic freedoms.

 Many protesters stand on the streets of Washington.
 The White House is in the background.
 Two posters dominate the picture.
 A round blue poster says 'Keep abortion legal' and a square pink posters says 'Bans off my body'.